Vetlanda Municipality: History

-The history of Vetlanda goes back to at least the medieval age when it was the seat for the regional assembly called þing (thing).
-According to the imaginations of Petter Rudebeck (1660-1710), Vetlanda was before that known as Vitala, and the centre of a mythological kingdom.
+The history of Vetlanda goes back to at least the medieval age, when it was the seat for the regional assembly called þing (thing).
+According to the imagination of Petter Rudebeck (1660-1710), Vetlanda was before that known as Vitala, and the centre of a mythological kingdom.
 However, all later archeological research has failed in finding any evidence of it.
-But the myth was popular during the 18th and 19th century, which displays in the naming of several companies and locations around the municipality.
+But the myth was popular during the 18th and 19th centuries, which displays in the naming of several companies and locations around the municipality.

 Sports

 Vetlanda boasts successful clubs in bandy (Vetlanda BK) and in motorcycle speedway (Vetlanda Speedway).